 - Click “Add a New Transfer of Credit Request” and choose the Transfer of Credit Request link for your academic program (major and degree).
 If you have more than one major, you can select either.

 - Search for the institution.
 You may need to use a combination of abbreviations or search multiple times using variations, but the vast majority of schools and programs are listed.
 Click “Select” next to the school or program you wish to attend or are attending.
 (If you absolutely can’t find a school, click “School not listed” and follow the steps.)

-- Complete the course information, making that the course title and number matches what appears on the school’s Registrar’s website or is printed on their transcripts.
+- Complete the course information, making sure that the course title and number matches exactly what appears on the school’s Registrar’s website or is printed on their transcripts.
 If available, provide a link to the course catalog entry or attach the syllabus.

 - Select a Tufts department from which to seek approval.
 Tufts Transfer of Credit Representatives will determine if the course content is acceptable and the Registrar's office will determine the number of credits you will receive.